Loading OpenGL without GLEW

 OpenGL is an API specification.
-It is _not_ a library.
+It is not a library.
 This means that the actual implementation behind the API varies based on your GPU hardware, your operating system, and your installed graphics driver.

 C:\Windows\system32\opengl32.dll (confusing nomenclature ftw).
 This DLL is a component of the graphics driver, and is shipped with it.

 To recap, most OpenGL functions are not declared in any standardized header file, and they are not linked statically.
 This is why OpenGL functions can't just be called out of the box, and need to be declared and loaded explicitly.

 What is GLEW?

 GLEW is very handy, especially if you are new to OpenGL.
 It does most of the heavy-lifting for you, and you remain free to call any valid OpenGL function supported on your system.

 Most StackOverflow questions regarding OpenGL loading, advise the original questioner to simply stop doing custom loading and move to GLEW.
 Even the official OpenGL wiki strongly advises you to use an OpenGL loading library.

-but the same disadvantages generally do apply to other kinds of OpenGL loaders
+While automatic loading libraries are handy, they do have some significant disadvantages.
+I will restrict my critique to GLEW in this particular article, but the same disadvantages generally do apply to other kinds of OpenGL loaders as well.

 Why you may be better off without GLEW